Silk Road 16-Day Inclusive Tour

 -

-*exclude transportation/expenses between your home city and Xi‘an, exclude any personal expenses
+*exclude transportation/expenses between your home city to Xi‘an and from Urumqi to your home city, exclude any personal expenses

 Minimum of 3 people is required to proceed with tour.